 Plant-based, whole-foods nutrient dense diet.

 I definitely notice a huge difference in my skin depending on the foods I eat.
 Certain foods at different times can trigger breakouts or rashes.
-Since eliminating animal products from my diet (except honey), I have noticed such a huge difference.
+I took myself through a nutrient-dense healing plant-based diet and noticed such a huge difference.
 This consisted of 3 months of lots of fresh smoothies, salads and soups.
 Consuming dairy products was a huge trigger for me, as well as wheat products, so I definitely recommend avoiding those and see how your skin/body reacts in return (don’t mistake this for “detoxing”).
-Also incorporating lots of skin-friendly foods can help loads (leafy greens esp. dandelion greens, wheatgrass, turmeric, beets, asparagus, avocados, mangoes, papayas, cabbage, grapefruit, berries, lemons)
+Also incorporating lots of skin-friendly foods can help loads (leafy greens esp. dandelion greens, wheatgrass, turmeric, beets, asparagus, avocados, mangoes, papayas, cabbage, grapefruit, berries, lemons).

 Using all natural cleansers and light exfoliants.

-I love using all natural cleansers from companies like Lush or Kunye.
+I love using all natural cleansers that are locally made.
 You can find the products I use also here.
 I found that charcoal-based products did wonders for my skin (this is because charcoal has detoxing properties and can actually pull toxins from your skin).
 I do a face mask twice a week and a pure raw honey mask three times a week for 30 minutes each.

 Maintaining a positive, stress-free environment.

 I think this ties into the whole topic of self-love, which really is the center for everything!
 In this post, I talk about my 5 Healthy Habits which help me live a happy and stress-reduced lifestyle.
 Surrounding yourself with positive people, lots of love and a happy work environment can actually drastically change your skin’s appearance for the better.